jenncrdn/dinner-designer/project_documents/design_document.md

 where customers enter and submit data.
 You may want to accompany the mockups with some description of behaviors of the page (e.g. “When customer submits the submit-dog-photo button, the customer is sent to the doggie detail page”)*

+Users will have 4 options, View Menus, Request a Meal, Vote off a Meal, Generate Meal Plan.
+Each of those options will take them to another page where they will be able to view, submit their request, select a meal or generate the weekly plan. images/example_design_document/Dinner Decider Mockup.pdf